-FOUNDATION for IMPACT© 2on LITERACY and LEARNINGon I

-Activity 2: Create an Action Plan

-TEAM NAME \\\\\

-RESTATE YOUR PROJECT GOAL \\\\\

-COMMUNICATION PLAN FOR THE TEAM

-How will the team communicate and how often? \\\\\

-TEAM MEMBER STRENGTHS (to be pulled from the Leadership lesson)

-TEAM MEMBER NAME STRENGTH STRENGTH STRENGTH

-TASK LIST

-Brainstorm a list of all tasks for this project.
+Activity 2: Create an Action Plan TEAM NAME \\\\\ RESTATE YOUR PROJECT GOAL COMMUNICATION PLAN FOR THE TEAM How will the team communicate and how often?
+TEAM MEMBER STRENGTHS (may be pulled from the Leadership lesson) TEAM MEMBER NAME STRENGTH STRENGTH STRENGTH TASK LIST Brainstorm a list of all tasks for this project.